zyang91/zyang91/README.md

 ![](images/geography.gif)

 ## 🧑 Introduction
 I am an undergraduate student at [Binghamton University](https://www.binghamton.edu/) majoring in [geography](https://www.binghamton.edu/geography/) and minoring in [environmental studies](https://www.binghamton.edu/environmental-studies/) and [global studies](https://www.binghamton.edu/minors/global-studies/index.html) with great GPA.
-In November 2022, Zhanchao Yang's poster about invasive species has published on University GIS Day and get 1st prize award in undergraduate division and people's choice award.
+In November 2022, Zhanchao Yang's poster about invasive species has published on University GIS Day and get 1st prize award in the undergraduate division and the people's choice award.
 He expected to graduate from Binghamton University in May 2024.

 ## 🏆 Award